Olena-web/Test-task/readme.md

 #### Strict HTML5 with specialized tags should be used - done
 #### On landscape screens, it should be exactly the size of the viewport. - done
-#### On the portrait image should go to the top of the page and content after it
+#### On the portrait image should go to the top of the page and content after it - done
 #### The content must not contain a position absolute (only a logo can use it) - done
 #### Links to social networks should not be indexed by a search engine - done
 #### Colors, fonts, text sizes must be in variables- done